-By Kelly Clark, Market Community Advisory Board Member and Erin Jobe, Market Manager
+By Kelly Clark, Market Community Advisory Board Member and Erin Jobe, Former Market Manager

 The Carrboro Farmers’ Markets are operated by The Chapel Hill-Carrboro Farmers’ Market, Incorporated.
 Prior to 1977, there had been a series of markets in the Chapel Hill area, which were run informally by a group of area farmers.
 The move to Carrboro began in 1977 with two simultaneous events.